Research issued: 23/06/2015

 General Election impact on construction

-May’s General Election is set to create growth in the property and construction sectors, regardless of whichever party gets in power, that’s according to findings in a new report compiled by the Scape Group — a public sector owned built environment specialist offering a suite of national frameworks and innovative design solutions.
+May’s General Election is set to create growth in the property and construction sectors, regardless of whichever party gets in power, that’s according to findings in a new report compiled by the SCAPE — a public sector owned built environment specialist offering a suite of national frameworks and innovative design solutions.

 The figures highlights that construction output has increased in the quarter following the majority (87%) of the 15 previous general elections since 1955 — rising by a quarterly average growth of 2% (from 4% in the election quarter to 6% in the post-election quarter – see Graph 1 in the document).